Engineering Permits

 back to top

-Permit to occupy the road allowance
+Permit to occupy the road allowance (RAO)

 A Road Occupancy Permit is required to place a container or object on the road or boulevard, also referred to as ‘occupy a portion of the road allowance’ in front of your home for a specific period of time.
-Examples of this would be
+Examples of this would be:

 • Renovating your kitchen and need to place a large waste container on the road allowance